The Best Coffee Tampers In The UK 2022

 Are all coffee tampers the same size?

-Some baskets are mildly tapered or have a ridge in them, which suggests that you need a slightly smaller tamper, which is why for example the tampers for Sage portafilters are usually 53mm and not 54mm.
+Some baskets are mildly tapered or have a ridge in them, which indicates that you need a slightly smaller tamper, which is why for example the tampers for Sage portafilters are usually 53mm and not 54mm.

 Is a bigger portafilter better?